ceeraaaj/Retailo-task_airbnb/README.md

   3. Launch Cypress
         npx cypress open
   4. You will find Test-sets for both the tasks in Integrations.
   	 Under Integrations/Retailo-airbnb/ both the Test-sets are present.
-Click on any of them and automation tests will start running. a
+Click on any of them and automation tests will start running.